abhi763153/AI-Tools_SpringAndReactApp/README.md

-This is the Official repository of **Java Spring Boot: Professional eCommerce Project Masterclass** on Udemy
+This is the Official repository of **Java Spring AI Demo: Stock Photogenerator app and Recipie Maker** on Udemy

 # The Ultimate Java and Spring Boot Mastery